Quick Examples

 3.2 Merge Multiple Columns Example

 In this merge example, emp_df is considered a left table, and dept_df is considered a right table and this performs the inner join on these data frame tables.
-In case you wanted to use other joins with merge() refer to R join data frames.
+In case you want to use other joins with merge() refer to R join data frames.

 # R join multiple columns